ahakimsheik7/100-nights-sfmc/README.md

 ---

+## 📅 Latest Project: Arafah Day Email

+### **Project Overview**
+The **Arafah Day Email** is a professional and responsive email designed to highlight the significance of Arafah Day.
+It includes a branded logo section for Sufi Academy, engaging content, and a clear call-to-action link.

+### **Steps Taken**
+1. **Added Branding**:
+   - Included the Sufi Academy logo at the top for better recognition and professionalism.
+2. **Content Refinement**:
+   - Highlighted the importance of Arafah Day with engaging and informative text.
+3. **Responsive Design**:
+   - Ensured the email renders perfectly on both desktop and mobile devices.
+4. **Cross-Client Compatibility**:
+   - Used table-based layouts and inline styles for consistent rendering across email clients.

+### **Key Highlights**
+- **Branded Logo Section**: Added the Sufi Academy logo for enhanced branding.
+- **Engaging Content**: Explained the significance of Arafah Day with a focus on its spiritual importance.
+- **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Professional Layout**: Organized sections for better readability and engagement.

+---

 ## 🛠️ What We Worked On Tonight

-Tonight, we focused on refining and enhancing the **email signature** and **landing page designs** to ensure they are professional, visually appealing, and compatible across all major platforms.
+Tonight, we focused on refining and enhancing the **email signature**, **Arafah Day email**, and **landing page designs** to ensure they are professional, visually appealing, and compatible across all major platforms.
 Here's a summary of the key updates:

 1. **Email Signature**:
    - Improved the logo's visibility by increasing its size and ensuring it aligns perfectly with the contact information.